Lu Yang

 2008

-Small production–No.5, Shopping Gallery, Shanghai
+Small production – No.5, Shopping Gallery, Shanghai

-Fractal Note–9/9], Metoo Space, Hangzhou, China 2008 [Spade], T-space, 798 Art Zone, Beijing
+Spade, T-space, 798 Art Zone, Beijing -

 2007

-Pierre Huber Creation Prize 2007, Biz Art, Shanghai
+Pierre Huber Creation Prize, Biz Art, Shanghai

-what’s the time?
-Beijing, Shanghai Hangzhou New Media Art Exhibition, Creek Art Gallery, Shanghai fruits of experimental contemporary art education in China, Zendai Museum of Modern Art,
+Fruits of experimental contemporary art education in China, Zendai Museum of Modern Art, Shanghai

 Screenings